israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 >```

 **_Notes_**

 `null`
 >```
 > // This stands since the beginning of JavaScript
 > typeof null === 'object';
 >```

  In the first implementation of JavaScript, JavaScript values were represented as a type tag and a value.
  The type tag for objects was 0. null was represented as the NULL pointer (0x00 in most platforms).
  Consequently, null had 0 as type tag, hence the bogus typeof return value.
+ A fix was proposed for **ECMAScript** (via an opt-in), but was rejected.
+It would have resulted in `typeof` _`null === 'null'`_

 #### `void` Operator